biv/caesar-with-polymer/README.md

 caesar-with-polymer
 ===================
-This program make encoding message with Caezar code ( http://en.wikipedia.org/wiki/Caesar_cipher ) and automatic decoding.
-Decoding built with Yandex Speller Service ( http://api.yandex.ru/speller/ ).
+This program encoding messages with Caezar code ( http://en.wikipedia.org/wiki/Caesar_cipher ) and automatic decoding.
+Decoding is built with Yandex Speller Service ( http://api.yandex.ru/speller/ ).
+You can test this program with chrome browser here: https://googledrive.com/host/0ByCUF1Q8WLORRVZ4Z0wxOEVWRDA/ .
-Because of using external service, for now decoding work only from localhost, but encoding may be seen here https://googledrive.com/host/0ByCUF1Q8WLORRVZ4Z0wxOEVWRDA/ .
-For now only english and russian languages are supported.
+Now only english and russian languages are supported.